Charles Kingsford Smith

 Sir Charles Edward Kingsford Smith MC AFC (9 February 1897 – 8 November 1935), nicknamed Smithy, was an Australian aviation pioneer.
 He piloted the first transpacific flight and the first flight between Australia and New Zealand.

 Kingsford Smith was born in Brisbane.
 He grew up in Sydney, leaving school at the age of 16 and becoming an engineering apprentice.
 He joined the Australian Army in 1915 and was a motorcycle despatch rider on the Gallipoli campaign.
 He later transferred to the Royal Flying Corps and was awarded the Military Cross in 1917 after being shot down.
 After the war's end, Kingsford Smith worked as a barnstormer in England and the United States before returning to Australia in 1921.
 He subsequently joined West Australian Airways as one of the country's first commercial pilots.

 In 1928, Kingsford Smith completed the first transpacific flight, a three-leg journey from California to Brisbane via Hawaii and Fiji.
 He and his co-pilot Charles Ulm became celebrities, together with crew members James Warner and Harry Lyon.
 In the same year he and Ulm completed the first non-stop flight across Australia from Melbourne to Perth and the first non-stop flight from Australia to New Zealand.
 They subsequently established Australian National Airways, but the airline and Kingsford Smith's other business ventures failed to achieve commercial success.
-He continued to participate on air races and attempt other aviation feats.
+He continued to participate in air races and to attempt other aviation feats.

 In 1935, Kingsford Smith and his co-pilot Tommy Pethybridge disappeared over the Andaman Sea while attempting to break the Australia–England speed record.
 He was fêted as a national hero during the Great Depression and received numerous honours during his lifetime.
 After his death Sydney's primary airport was named in his memory and he was featured on the Australian twenty-dollar note for several decades.